 digitisation for democracy and the public good

-At the Symposium, taking place in Berlin (Nov.
-16th & 17th), we will discuss recent developments, strategies and next steps at the intersection of media development and Internet Governance with a range of international experts in the fields of media development and Internet governance:
+The Symposium took place in Berlin on Nov.
+16th & 17th.
+Participants discussed recent developments, strategies and next steps at the intersection of media development and Internet Governance with a range of international experts in the fields of media development and Internet governance:

 and many more.

 A more detailed report from the symposium will follow in the 1st quarter 2018.